simon-ritchie/apysc/docstring_markdowns/apysc/_html/html_util.md

 ### `_set_script_line_ranges` method docstring

-Set each script start and end line numbers.
+Set each script's start and end line numbers.

 ### `is_script_line` method docstring

-Get a boolean value whether specified line number is script line or not.<hr>
+Get a boolean value whether a specified line number is a script line or not.<hr>

 **[Parameters]**